connectwithaadi/FastAPI-Projects/README.md

              Automated Testing
                        │
                        ▼
+             Web UI Integration
+                       │
+                       ▼
               Full Stack Backend
 ```

----

 ## 🎯 Repository Goal
 The goal of this repository is to build strong backend engineering fundamentals using FastAPI before moving deeper into AI Engineering.
 Rather than only following tutorials, these projects provide hands-on experience with progressively more realistic backend systems.

-The long-term objective is to be able to build APIs that can serve as the backend for:
+The long-term objective is to be able to build APIs and backend systems that can serve as the foundation for:

 - AI applications
 - Machine Learning systems
 - LLM applications